curl/everything-curl/usingcurl/ipfs.md

 trust the gateway.
 This is fine in local gateways as you host it yourself.
 With remote gateways there could potentially be a malicious actor returning you data that does not match the request you made, inspect or even interfere with the request.
-You will not notice this when getting IPFS using curl.
+You might not notice this when getting IPFS using curl.

-If the `--ipfs-gateway` option is not used, curl will check the `IPFS_GATEWAY` environment variable for guidance and if not set, the `~/.ipfs/gateway` file that can be used to identify the gateway.
+If the `--ipfs-gateway` option is not used, curl checks the `IPFS_GATEWAY` environment variable for guidance and if not set, the `~/.ipfs/gateway` file that can be used to identify the gateway.